 One of Absolute Antibody’s engineering services is the design and manufacture of multi-specific antibody formats.
-Starting with a hybridoma cell line or antibody sequence, we can deliver from milligrams to grams of antibody in as little as 8 weeks.
+Starting with a hybridoma cell line or antibody sequence, we can deliver from milligrams to grams of your custom bispecific.
 Just contact us with any enquiries.

 Knobs-into-Holes (KiH) – and other approaches